MaenoRyuko/AndroidAdvancePush/readme.md

 ```

 ---
-### Member management②：Login with email address and password
+### User Management②：Login with email address and password

 * Please add each processing (continued)